 I’ve been writing articles for the US website Navy General Board for a while now.
 The latest is up – so, without further ado, hie thee hence and check it out!
 Click the photo to jump across, and please do admire the marvellous scrollwork on the bows on the way.
 Copyright © Matthew Wright 2019 … More The ‘other’ HMS Hood – my latest article for the Navy General Board.

 It’s 78 years this week since the battlecruiser HMS Hood went down in the Denmark Strait while fighting the German battleship Bismarck.
 At about 6.00 am on 24 May 1941, around eight minutes after the battle began, she exploded in a massive ball of fire and smoke as her two after magazines, X and Y, … More This week in history: the loss of HMS Hood

 I’ve been writing for a US website, the Navy General Board, for a couple of years now.
 They are building up a wide array of reference articles on naval history, a fair number of them by Yours Truly.
 The NGB have a strong presence on Facebook and a major website – and that’s only the … More Check out the Navy General Board’s incredible history website

 Today, 25 April, is New Zealand’s memorial day – Anzac Day.
 It’s the day when we remember all our war dead, more than half of whom died in just one campaign, the Western Front.
-Here is a short extract from my new book, The New Zealand Experience at Gallipoli and the Western Front, pondering the … More Lest we forget: Gallipoli, the Western Front and war memory
+Today I’m re-posting a short extract from my book, The New Zealand Experience at Gallipoli and the Western Front, pondering the … More Lest we forget: the memory of war